ancientmc/AncientCoderPack/README.md

+See the How-To text file (HOWTO.md) to get started with ACP.

 **What is the Ancient Coder Pack?**

 The Ancient Coder Pack (ACP) aims to create a buildable gradle that allows users to view decompile source